Mavadidurai/compInterFoam/README.md

 switches to control the laser, two-temperature, and phase-change models.
 The following tables summarize the key entries, their purpose, and in-code defaults.
 ## Building the solver
+## RealisticLIFT restart policy
+The `RealisticLIFT/system/controlDict` case disables `purgeWrite` so every checkpoint directory is preserved until post-processing.
+This keeps restart points consistent with the archived log.
+If you must re-enable purging for storage reasons, also change `startFrom` to `startTime` so the solver always restarts from a clean state rather than a potentially pruned intermediate time.
 The code relies on OpenFOAM's `wmake` build system.
 To avoid the `bash: command not found: wmake` error, first source the OpenFOAM environment (replace the path with the one that matches your installation):